wp-plugins/quick-sticky/readme.txt

 == Screenshots ==

-1. Quick Sticky in the WordPress admin.
+1. Quick Sticky added to the posts overview screen.

 == Changelog ==